I’m Tony Lai, an “ex-prodigy”: at the age of 18, I received my PhD in computer science from the University of Waterloo, as mentioned here.

 Afterward, I worked as a postdoctorate fellow under the late Dr. Kenji Koyama at the NTT Communication Science Labs in Kyoto, Japan.
 I later worked as a postdoctor at the University of Toronto.

 I currently work as a software developer in Toronto.
-I am married with a busy teenage daughter who uses up most of my free time.
+I am married with a busy teenage daughter who will attend university this September.